Adventure Photography Workshop & Photo Adventure

-We are usually on the go or in need of a little mid-day rest on our adventures but as a precaution my workflow is to download my images after ever shoot so you may want to have a laptop or some other means to download and store your images during the length of our adventure.
+We are usually on the go or in need of a little mid-day rest on our adventures but as a precaution, my workflow is to download my images after every shoot so you may want to have a laptop or some other means to download and store your images during the length of our adventure.
 You might also want to bring a portable back-up drive.

 We quite possibly will find ourselves in areas and times of day that bugs and other critters like to live so bug repellent is a must.
 Because of individual allergies etc. these items are best to have your own.

 We typically schedule outings with meal stops in mind but there are times when the light is right!
 Photography is primary and eating is secondary so having energy/snack bars and water with you is not only suggested but strongly advised.

 Compact flashlight - so important for sunrise/sunset and night shooting.

 Make up an inventory list (and a couple of copies) of your equipment with serial numbers in case they are lost or "borrowed".
 Groups rarely have this problem, but this also helps with some faraway places that might want you to leave with the same stuff your came in with and show that you're not a taxable commercial dealer.